 Project HOPE supports the emotional recovery and well-being of Ukrainian autistic children whose lives have been disrupted by the war.
-Our primary mission is to provide free sensory toys, tools, and developmental materials to the affected children.
-Our secondary mission is to support the families of these children by recognizing and supporting their children’s unique needs.
+Our primary mission is to provide free sensory toys and developmental materials to the affected children.
+Our secondary mission is to support therapy centers and individual professionals offering services to these children and their families.

 No donation is too small.